dhonus/jellyfin-tui/README.md

 # jellyfin-tui

-The goal of this project is a CMUS-like streaming client for Jellyfin with a featureful TUI.
+The goal of this project is a fully featured TUI client for Jellyfin.
+Inspired by CMUS and others, it's my attempt at creating a usable and feature-rich music player.

 The player has a cover image in the corner, courtesy of the [ratatui-image](https://github.com/benjajaja/ratatui-image) crate.
 Most modern terminals should support sixel graphics or equivalent.
+The cover image and other features are optional and can be disabled in the configuration file (see below).

 ### Features
 - streams your music from Jellyfin
+- lyrics with autoscroll (from jellyfin 10.9)
+- sixel cover image
+- transcoding
+- double queue with order control, etc.
 - global/local search
 - last.fm scrobbling
 - vim keybindings
-- sixel cover image
-- lyrics with autoscroll (from jellyfin 10.9)
 - MPRIS controls
-- double queue with order control, etc.

 ### Planned features
 - playlists (play/create/edit)
 - jellyfin-wide remote control
-- transcoding
 - offline caching
 - dashboard tab (recently played, new music etc.)
 - switch to a custom backend (rodio?) and make mpv optional